Mississippi Department of Wildlife, Fisheries, and Parks (MDWFP) – Outdoor Recreation Grants (ORG) Division

 Grant requests will be considered in grant amounts not to exceed $500,000.00 ($1,000,000 maximum total project cost).
 The minimum grant amount is $25,000.00 ($50,000.00 minimum total project cost).

-Two (2) years, commencing on the date of formal approval.
+The project period shall be two (2) years, commencing on the date of formal approval.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.